lammps/lammps/doc/src/set.rst

 set to the same value, which means the ellipsoid is effectively a sphere.
 They can also all be set to 0.0 which means the particle will be treated as a point particle.
 Note that this command does not adjust the particle mass, even if it was defined with a density, e.g. via the :doc:`read_data <read_data>` command.

+Keyword *block* sets the blockiness of the selected atoms.
+The particles must be ellipsoids as defined by the :doc:`atom_style ellipsoid <atom_style>` command.
+This command is used to define super-ellipsoid particle shapes for use in granular simulations.
+The *block1*, *block2* settings are the 2 exponents of the super-ellipsoid in the horizontal and vertical directions.
+Vertical sections through the center are superellipses with squareness *block1* and horizontal sections are superellipses with squareness *block2*.
+If both parameters are set to a value of 2 (the default), the atom is an ellipsoid.
+Note that this command does not adjust the particle mass, even if it was defined with a density, e.g. via the :doc:`read_data <read_data>` command.